haihongtran/netProg/p4/readme.txt

         --------------------------------------------
         | Total length (4) | ID (4) | MSG Type (4) |
         --------------------------------------------

-    All following packets has header, which includes Total Length, ID of the node, and MSG Type, as specified in description of the assignment.
-    In the followings, only description of payload is given.
+    Please note that all the packets of the protocol has the described header.
+In the following, only description of payload is given.

     1. HELLO_FROM_CHILD
         -------------------